The hepatitis C virus (HCV) is a liver disease caused by a viral infection. If left untreated, the virus can lead to serious liver damage.

 - ombitasvir, paritaprevir, and ritonavir (Technivie)

-HCV can potentially lead to cirrhosis of the liver and even liver failure, but it’s not a complicated illness to prevent.
-The following are some ways to prevent getting hepatitis C:
+Without treatment, HCV can lead to cirrhosis of the liver and even liver failure.
+But it’s a preventable illness.
+Here are three ways to prevent getting hepatitis C:

-- If you’re a healthcare worker, always practice universal precautions, especially when handling used needles, syringes, and blades.
+- If you’re a healthcare worker, always practice universal precautions when handling used needles, syringes, and blades.

-- Also, be careful getting tattoos, as any infected needle can transmit the virus.
+- Avoid getting a tattoo or piecing in an unregulated setting, as any infected needle can transmit the virus.